ENGL 205: Lit. and Moral

 EOAs part of the Core Curriculum's Ethics / Religion and Society Requirement, Literature and the Moral Imagination is required for all undergraduate students.
 In broad terms, ENGL 205: Literature and the Moral Imagination focuses on personal and social ethical issues in literature.
 Individual sections feature specific topics.

-ENGL 205 Focus on: Passing and Performing Identity
+ENGL 205 Focus on Identity, Place and Imagination

 Got a favorite dinosaur?
 How about a favorite endangered animal?
 Most of us are introduced to extinction at a pretty young age—long before we’re able to grasp its complexities.
 To be fair, the big picture is mind-blowing: Earth has sustained five mass extinctions in its 4.6-billion-year history.
 This is heavy stuff.

 So, too, is the fact that we are currently in the midst of a sixth mass extinction.
 With species disappearing at an estimated 100 times the normal background rate, many experts worry that we’re in danger of entire ecosystems collapsing.
 (It’s not just polar bears and other mammals: we’re talking plants, sea creatures, insects, and even microorganisms).